microsandbox/rxtui/README.md

 ## Core Architecture

-To understand how TermTUI works, let's follow a user interaction through the system:
+To understand how RxTUI works, let's follow a user interaction through the system:

 ### The Journey of a Keypress